AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 * Customer group prices
 * Catalog rule prices

-Using SaaS price indexing is optional.

-Once you opt in to using the new pricing feed, you can contact Support to undo it.
+Once you opt in to using the new pricing feed, you can contact [Support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html) to undo it.

-The Resync button on the Product Recommendations catalog sync dashboard will not run the new price feeds.
-It should be run with the `resync` [CLI command](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/data-services/catalog-sync.html#resynccmdline).
+New feeds should be manually synced with the `resync` [CLI command](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/data-services/catalog-sync.html#resynccmdline).
 Otherwise, the data gets refreshed in the standard sync process.
+Get more infomation about the [Catalog Service](../landing/catalog-sync.md) process.

 ## Usage scenarios

-### LUMA with no extention dependencies
+### Luma with no extention dependencies

-* A LUMA or Abode Commerce Core GraphQL merchant who has a required service installed (Live Search, Product Recommendations, Catalog Service)
+* A Luma or Abode Commerce Core GraphQL merchant who has a required service installed (Live Search, Product Recommendations, Catalog Service)
-* Only sells simple, configurable, grouped, virtual, or bundle dynamic products
 * No third party extensions relying on the PHP core price indexer

 1. Enable new feeds.
 1. Install the catalog adapter.

-### LUMA and Abode Commerce Core GraphQl with PHP core price indexer dependencies
+### Luma and Abode Commerce Core GraphQl with PHP core price indexer dependencies

-* A LUMA or Abode Commerce Core GraphQL merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
+* A Luma or Abode Commerce Core GraphQL merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
-* Selling simple, configurable, grouped, virtual, or bundle dynamic products
 * With a third party extension relying on the PHP core price indexer

 1. Enable the new feeds
 1. Install the catalog adapter.
 1. Re-enable the default price indexer.
-1. Use new feeds and the LUMA compatibility code in the `catalog-adapter` module.
+1. Use new feeds and the Luma compatibility code in the `catalog-adapter` module.

 ### Headless merchant

 * A headless merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
-* Selling selling simple, configurable, grouped, virtual, or bundle dynamic products
 * No reliance on PHP core price indexer

 1. Enable new feeds
 1. Install the catalog adapter, which disables the PHP core price indexer.

-### LUMA/Core GraphQL/Headless with unsupported product types
+### Luma/Core GraphQL/Headless with unsupported product types

-* LUMA/Headless merchant
+* Luma/Headless merchant
 * Selling gift cards, downloadable, or bundle fixed products

 With currently unsupported product types, wait for full product type support.